Magical Bedtime Stories for Little Kids

 3) The Socks That Wanted To Be Planets

-On Planet Pillow, the socks meet sleepy creatures who wear mittens on their ears and hum lullabies that shake the stars.
-The socks orbit a giant nightlight moon and collect one glow pebble each as souvenirs.
-They march in a parade with tiny constellations that twinkle with every step.
+On Planet Pillow, the socks meet sleepy creatures who hum lullabies that shake the stars.
+They orbit a nightlight moon and collect glow pebbles as souvenirs.
+When the rocket comes home, the socks return to the drawer with a new rumor: planets like to nap.

 4) The Little Fox With a Very Small Roar